mantellian/chargriller-980-controller/README.md

 **Autotune Progress:**
 - Watch logs for "Peak high" and "Peak low" messages
 - System needs 8 peaks (4 complete cycles) to calculate values
-- Will timeout after 30 minutes if unable to complete
+- It will timeout after 30 minutes if unable to complete
 - Can manually stop with "Stop PID Autotune" button

 ---